An expat, an immigrant and a guiri walk into a bar…

 I’ve been avoiding writing this article for years, because people get all worked up about words.

-And for once, I’ve tried to make this article uncontroversial – whether I’ve succeeded or not depends on the readers, however.
+And for once, I’ve tried to make this article uncontroversial.
+But whether I’ve succeeded or not depends on you, the reader.

 In any case, my bit of philosophy to close with: if you’re ever contemplating whether or not to be offended by someone else’s offhand comment, my advice is DON’T.